 They didn’t see our busy schedule filled with homeschool field trips, co-op classes, park day meet-ups, and homeschool classes at the local YMCA.
 Throw in soccer leagues, chess club, and Sunday school and the boys almost had too much socialization.

-As for knowledge gaps, we hit all the basics at our own speed, usually faster than the plodding pace of public school.
+As for knowledge gaps, we hit all the basics at our own speed.
 Even better, we got to do it our way — filled with plenty of hands-on activities, games, music, art projects, crafts, recipes, and field trips.
 We learned in our pajamas, on our back porch, in the car, at the park, and even in the pool.
 (Read-alouds are way more fun when you’re floating on a raft!)
 Plus, we tied lessons into topics the boys loved, such as U.S. presidents, cars, geography, soccer, and the solar system.

 Was homeschooling the right decision for us and our kids?
 Absolutely.

 I homeschooled Trevor through 12th grade, and, thanks to our flexible schedule, he accumulated 40 college credits through dual enrollment classes.
-This shaved about a year off college for him.
+This shaved over a year off college for him.

 But it’s more than just academics.
 I created a lifetime of memories with my sons, taking on an intense commitment to seek out the best educational path for them.
 I helped shaped their minds, their character, and their values in a very hands-on approach.
 I would do it all over again in a heartbeat.

 Excerpts taken from Lisa Beach’s inspiring post on The Week.

 Books by Raymond Moore will open your eyes!
 They are very hard to find anymore because people keep them forever!